modeset/-deprecated-api_pagination/README.md

 @items.next_page_value # => the updated_at column for the creator of the last item in the page.
 ```

+So you can see how the `column` and `page_value` callback options work together in complex ways.
+In even more complex
-In very complex examples of the above, you may need to utilize a custom select to get load in a psuedo attribute which
+scenarios, you can utilize a custom select and psuedo attribute on the records.
+In the next example, we want to list the
-you can then use in the `page_value` callback.
+items in the order that they have last been viewed.
+It's expected that if you're dealing with scenarios like these, you
+know what you're doing, and can probably figure it out given a fairly terse example.

 ```ruby
 options = {